Document

 The architecture, threat model, and open questions for a privacy-native personal health stack.

-§01Cryptography & threat model
+§01Privacy roadmap & threat model

 What we defend against, and what we don't.